 “It seems silly to a lot of people,” says Chewning, “But the symbolism is something important, and I think anything that creates a community is important.”

 Join the carpet community with a few of our favorite pieces:

-These hand-painted and fully adjustable Belle helmets ensure that your head is always cleared for takeoff.
+These hand-painted and fully adjustable Inkwell helmets ensure that your head is always cleared for takeoff.

 Inspired by neon hues viewed through airport X-ray machines, these hot pink numbers put boring socks on your no-fly list.

 Add a little zen to your next flight with these premium yoga leggings, which are also available as a crop.

 Combine your team spirit and hometown pride with this collectable MLS Timbers scarf.
 Quick travel tip: Wear any Timbers gear on your next Alaska Airlines flight and you’ll get to board early—Alaska is an official sponsor of the Portland Timbers.
 RCTID!